jingyiyanlol/PROJ_MAYJ_DSA4262/README.md

 ### 1. Provision a *Ubuntu 20.04 Large* Instance on *Research Gateway* and **SSH** into it to use the Linux terminal.

 We recommend an EBS Volume Size of **1500GB** and an Instance Type of **4xlarge** for faster results.
-This size is also able to handle the workload of predicting the possibilites of m6A modification of the short reads in the [SGNex Samples](https://sg-nex-data.s3.amazonaws.com/index.html#data/processed_data/m6Anet/) in reasonable time.
+This size is also able to handle the workload of predicting the possibilites of m6A modification of the short reads in the [SG-NEx Samples](https://sg-nex-data.s3.amazonaws.com/index.html#data/processed_data/m6Anet/) in reasonable time.

 - Your IP address of your instance can be found by following the steps in the screenshot below: